tactics-osrs/Kill-on-Demand-batch/README.md

 2:Enter the Process extension.
 (E.g. exe)

 3:Batch file Will terminate all of the processes with that name and extension and relay to you all of the programs it closed with that name and extension, including their individual PID number.

+Instructions for 2.0:

+1:Enter PID from running process list displayed

+2:Batch file will attempt to terminate the process with that exact PID number.